audiosocket/yeti/README.md

-# Yeti - Audiosocket iOS SKD
+# Yeti - Audiosocket iOS SDK

 Yeti is a iOS SDK comprised of Objective-C objects that provide simplified access to the [Audiosocket MaaS API](http://http://develop.audiosocket.com/).